 The percentage of those who have felony convictions is a bit harder to estimate.
 The uncertainty comes from the sheer number of crimes committed each year, as well as uneven reporting from state to state.

-While many of these felons are still behind bars, others have served their time and reentered society.
+While many of these felons are still behind bars, others have served their time and re-entered society.
 A good portion are now leading otherwise normal lives.
 They work for a living, own homes, and have families.
 There’s a minimal chance they’ll commit another crime in their lifetime.

 Yet, a felony conviction stays on their record forever.
 The consequences of this are numerous and far-reaching.
-The one we’re here to talk about today is the difficulty in buying life insurance as a felon.
+The one we’re here to talk about today is the difficulty of buying life insurance as a felon.

-We understand your concerns and work closely with several insurance companies who have provided felons with life insurance in the past.
 It’s important to understand exactly what the underwriters at these companies look at in your life insurance application.

 Finding life insurance as a felon is difficult.
 Insuring a felon puts insurance companies at a much greater risk than insuring someone without a criminal record.